Ritesh-prft/terracode/.github/pull_request_template.md

 - [ ] File 3

 ### Reason for Change
+Explain **why** the changes are being made.
 Why is this change necessary?
-Please provide context.

 ### Task/Ticket/Issue
 Please link the task, ticket, or issue number related to this change.
 Example: #123

 ---

-**Note:** Please make sure you provide the information above before submitting your PR.
+**Note:** Please make sure all fields above are filled with meaningful information before submitting your PR.